YouGoDevs/Sexy-UI/README.md

 ## CodeSandbox Templates

-Currenty Building out accessible templates for rapid usage with CodeSandbox and CodePen
+We are currently building out accessible templates for rapid usage with CodeSandbox and CodePen.

 ## Contributing

 Looking to contribute?
 Marvelous!

 Take a peek at our [contributions guide](https://github.com/YouGoDevs/Sexy-UI/blob/QA/contributionsguide.md) to get started or join the mentoring server to get all your questions answered!

 ## Contributors